-Failure to abide by the rules and regulations in this handbook may result in detention, suspension or expulsion.
+Failure to abide by the rules and regulations in this handbook may result in detention, Saturday School, suspension or expulsion.

-- Detention may be during school hours or after school hours.
-The teacher will require detention in his or her classroom or students may be assigned to detention in the Secondary office.
-Detentions referred to the Secondary school office are recorded.
-A parent is called after three detentions.
-This may result in Suspension. - Suspension can be in or out of school and the student is responsible during the period of suspension for obtaining and completing the assignments given during the period of absence from classes. - Expulsion may be the consequence for serious and/or repeated infractions. - Any behavior or activity out of school that is illegal or brings disrepute to GAA may result in suspension or expulsion from school.
+- Detentions are held after school hours from 3 4pm.
+Consequences of failing to attend a detention will result in a further detention.
+Consequences of failure to attend at detention will result in a rescheduled detention.
+Failure to attend the second detention will result in two further detentions and on the third non-attendance a Saturday School detention will be issued. - Saturday School is held from 8 12 pm.
+Failure to attend three Saturday schools without an acceptable reason, such as illness supported by a medical certificate, will result in an out of school suspension, which is recorded on the student's transcript. - Suspension can be in or out of school and the student is responsible during the period of suspension for obtaining and completing the assignments given during the period of absence from classes. - Expulsion may be the consequence for serious and/or repeated infractions. - Any behavior or activity out of school that is illegal or brings disrepute to GAA may result in suspension or expulsion from school.